arbenson/mrnmf/README.md

 Overview
 --------
 The main Dumbo script is `RunNMF.py`.
+This is used to reduce the dimension of the problem.
+The main script for computing the columns and the coefficient matrix H is `NMFProcessAlgorithms.py`.
 This script supports computing any of the following:

 * Gaussian projection: G * X, where _G_ has Gaussian i.i.d. random entries